ikhsannur1996/tableau-server/README.md

 Trusted Authentication simplifies user access to Tableau Server by using tokens.
 To verify Trusted Authentication, follow these steps:

-1. **Generate Trusted Tickets**: Use the `tabcmd` or `tabadmin` command to generate trusted tickets for users.
-This allows users to access Tableau Server without separate logins.
+1. **Generate Trusted Tickets**: This allows users to access Tableau Server without separate logins.

 2. **Construct URLs with Trusted Tickets**: Create URLs that include the generated trusted ticket.
 Users accessing these URLs will be automatically logged in using Trusted Authentication.